zalmoxes-laran/ExtendedMatrix-doc/docs/learn_EM.rst

 Learn EM
 ========

-Bare in mind that learning and using EM depends on your scope and your background.
+Bare in mind that the path to learn and use EM depends on your scope and your background.

 1. EM formal language (for smart humanists)
 -------------------------------------------

-You can just use EM to document your studies and your reconstruction: it is reccommended to learn at least the EM language (that can be done even with a pencil and a sheet of paper) as it is explained in this manual.
+You can just use EM to document your studies and your reconstructions: it is reccommended to learn at least the EM language (that can be done even with a pencil and a sheet of paper) as it is explained in this manual.

 2. Annotate stratigraphy on 3D models (for jedi-humanists)
 ------------------------------------------------------------------------------------------------